-- All AJ team members work together to plan and prepare for the journey with the support of an adult mentor (this may include their Award Leader, AJ Assessor and/or AJ Supervisor). - Together, the team decides on a mode of travel, a team goal and an environment where they can safely travel.
-Teams train, plan and prepare to make sure they have the skills and resources they need to safely complete their journey. - Together, the team decides on a mode of travel, a team goal and an environment where they can safely travel.
-Teams train, plan and prepare to make sure they have the skills and resources they need to safely complete their journey.
+- All AJ team members work together to plan and prepare for the journey with the support of an adult mentor (this may include their Award Leader, AJ Assessor and/or AJ Supervisor). - Together, the team decides on a mode of travel, a team goal and an environment where they can safely travel. - Teams train, plan and prepare to make sure they have the skills and resources they need to safely complete their journey.